Below is a list of Wheeling High School clubs and activities. Click the links to go directly to a particular section

 Sponsor: John Uhrik

 The student newspaper provides both an academic opportunity for students to study advanced journalism and a laboratory opportunity to produce content for a specific audience — the Wheeling High School community.
 Student journalists make and carry out decisions regarding content, design, and publication frequency.
-The staff publishes nine regular print issues plus a special senior print issue.
+The staff publishes eight regular print issues plus a special senior print issue.
 Mail subscriptions are available.
 Spokesman staff also publishes a news website that they update regularly with stories, photos and multimedia.
 Spokesman is a charter member of the National Scholastic Press Association's Hall of Fame.
 Since its beginning in 1964-65, Spokesman has been recognized often as a top high school newspaper from a range of associations.
 Individual staff members have received more than 500 awards.

 Webmaster: Joanne McNamee